mcheptea/slimfwc/readme.md

 # Template Slim Base application

 This application is a template for Slim based web nodes.
 It is written in PHP and it's goal is to serve as a base for more complex independent components.
-The application comes with a configured Swagger installation for generating documentation.
+The application comes with a configured Swagger installation for generating API documentation.

 ##### **Project Structure**
     /app
+        /commands
         /config
         /controllers
         /models